cs423-uiuc/cs423-uiuc.github.io/fall25/mps/MP0.md

 _**IMPORTANT**: CHANGE THE ABOVE LINE TO REPLACE `$NETID` WITH YOUR NETID.
 The `LOCALVERSION` field is appended to the name of your kernel._

-_**Note**: Depends on how powerful your PC is, this step may take anywhere from several minutes to a few hours.
-You may want to plug-in your laptop and put your PC into high performance mode if you want to make it faster._
+> Depends on how powerful your PC is, this step may take anywhere from several minutes to a few hours.
+You may want to plug-in your laptop and put your PC into high performance mode if you want to make it faster.

+> If you are using gcc >15, the default `-std=c23` option will break the build.
+Switch to gcc <=14 or patch the kernel by yourself

 Upon successful compilation, you will have new kernel image (a file called `vmlinux`) built in your kernel directory.